 Install: npm install @gongrzhe/server-gmail-mcp (also available via Smithery).

-Notable: The ArtyMcLabin fork has nearly doubled the original’s commit count and added genuinely useful features.
+Notable: The ArtyMcLabin fork continues to add features the original never shipped.
 If you liked the original, the fork is a clear upgrade.
 Do not use the original — it is archived and will receive no further updates.

 baryhuang/mcp-headless-gmail